Terrapin-Rocket-Team/Multi-Mission-Flight-Software/src/Sensors/IMU/README.md

 # IMU

+Note all the matrices in here are just black svgs because GitHub readmes don't fully support latex.
+That means you will have a tough time reading any matrices in dark mode... sorry.

 ## Attitude Kinematics

 Attitude kinematics deals with the orientation and rotation of a body in space.
 This document covers key concepts including reference frames, Direction Cosine Matrices (DCM), and quaternions.